jivahire-com/cpp-thread-safe-cache/docs/development/FirmwareDesign/AccelInterruptHandlingDesign.md

 #### 4.1.2 Top-half (ISR): ISR will act as Top-Half and will be responsible for doing only the most critical tasks.

 * ISR will record the Accelerator IP from which interrupt has been triggered (SDM / CDED).
-* ISR will also check if at least one valid FATAl interrupt exists / doorbell interrupt `SYS_MSG0_INTR` is raised.
+* ISR will also check if at least one valid FATAl interrupt exists and/or doorbell interrupt `SYS_MSG0_INTR` is raised.
-    * This will be done by checking both level 1 and level 2 registers of interrupts that are set until a valid FATAL or doorbell `SYS_MSG0_INTR` interrupt is found
+    * This will be done by checking both level 1 and level 2 registers of interrupts that are set until a valid FATAL interrupt is found.
+    * Doorbell interrupt is checked and processed separately after FATAL interrupt checking is done.
     * If no such interrupt is found, the ISR returns after clearing the interrupt at level 1.
-* Based on the interrupt that is received, one of following actions will be taken
+* Based on the interrupt that is received, these actions will be taken
     * **FATAL Interrupts**
         * Disable ACCEL emCPU watchdog timer.
         * Disable the interrupt that has been raised using `nvic_irq_disable`.
         * Create async request for FATAL interrupt and trigger the request for Bottom-half to handle using `DfwkInterfaceSendAsync`.
     * **Doorbell Interrupt SYS_MSG0_INTR**: This indicates that ACCEL emCPU has successfully collected crash dump.
         * Clear doorbell interrupt `SYS_MSG0_INTR` from ACCEL IP Interrupt Tree
+        * Disable doorbell interrupt in Level 1 register to make sure we receive this interrupt only when expected.
         * Create async request for SYS_MSG and trigger the request for Bottom-half to handle using `DfwkInterfaceSendAsync`.

 #### 4.1.3 Bottom-half: Bottom-half will be function calls that are called by Driver Framework when a ISR triggers the Async Request.